chain4travel/camino-docs/docs/faq/validator.md

 :::note

-Please note, the last requirement is not applicable for validators who are securing the network from its inception.
-For securing the Columbus Testnet, it's sufficient to be a market participant in the travel industry.
+It is important to note that the final requirement does not apply to validators who will secure the network from its inception.
+These initial validators, who are in the genesis of the blockchain, are already designated as such and do not need to go through a voting process.
+However, they are still subject to later proposals, such as being removed from the consortium.

 :::